61 Van Houten Street,

 1 person favorited this theater

 They were working on the interior last year, and I walked in and spoke with one of the workers.
-We were in the space that would have been the stage, and you can’t tell from the inside that it had been a theater.
+We were in the space that would have been the stage, and you can’t tell from the inside that it had been a theatre.
 All of the walls were sheet-rocked and a drop ceiling was in place.
 Apparently, for many years, it was used as a store.
-The worker had no idea it had been a theater, and it was being converted for new use as a mosque.
+The worker had no idea it had been a theatre, and it was being converted for new use as a mosque.

 I’m willing to bet that the ornamentation is still intact, and is sitting behind those new walls and ceiling.
 The worker wasn’t very cordial, so I didn’t stick around or try to explore.
+Sadly the ghost sign on the side exterior of the building has been painted over.

 Just login to your account and subscribe to this theater